flamelily-bluescsi/bluescsi/readme.md

 #### cart.js and checkout.js

 This two files, located in the `assets` folder contain the code for maintaining the cart and interacting with the checkout experience.
+We have added a % discount feature for multiple purchases.

 ## Generating a Catalog Page

-The `index.md` in this repository has a sample for how to generate a single page that has all of your items on the page.
+The `uk.md` in this repository has a sample for how to generate a single page that has all of your items on the page.